lnshewmo/MechaCar_Statistical_Analysis/README.md

   - vehicle length
   - ground clearance

 The r squared value of the regression model is 0.71.
 Meaning this model will be able to predict the mpg of a MechaCar vehicle 71% of the time.
 The overall p-value of the regression is also significant.
 Taken together, these statistics support rejection of the null hypothesis, which states that the slope of the regression model is zero.
+Vehicle length and ground clearance have a significant relationship with Mechacar mpg.
+Because the intercept is also statistically significant, the data may need transformation or other variables could be explored which may better explain the variabilty in mpg.

 Questions: